-You may have thoughts about suicide while taking carbamazepine.
-Tell your doctor if you have symptoms of depression or suicidal thoughts.
+You may have thoughts about suicide while taking Carbatrol.
+Your doctor should check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

-FDA pregnancy category D. Do not start or stop taking carbamazepine during pregnancy without your doctor's advice.
-Carbamazepine may cause harm to an unborn baby, but having a seizure during pregnancy could harm both mother and baby.
-Tell your doctor right away if you become pregnant while taking carbamazepine for seizures.
+Do not start or stop taking seizure medication during pregnancy without your doctor's advice.
+Carbatrol may harm an unborn baby, but having a seizure during pregnancy could harm both mother and baby.
+The benefit of preventing seizures may outweigh any risk.
+Tell your doctor right away if you become pregnant.

 The chewable tablet must be chewed before you swallow it.

 It may take up to 4 weeks before your symptoms improve.
-Keep using the medication as directed and call your doctor promptly if this medicine seems to stop working as well in preventing your seizures.
+Keep using the medication as directed and call your doctor promptly if Carbatrol seems to stop working as well in preventing your seizures.

 Store at room temperature away from moisture, heat, and light.

 Do not stop using Carbatrol suddenly, even if you feel fine.
 Stopping suddenly may cause increased seizures.
 Follow your doctor's instructions about tapering your dose.